graphology/graphology/README.md

 var graph = new Graph(null, {option: true});
 ```

 What about different graph types?
+By default, `Graph` would be mixed and dynamic.

 ```js
 var graph = new DirectedGraph();